-Clouding IP earn out liability was determined as a Level 3 liability, which requires fair assessment of fair value at each period end by using discounted cash flow as valuation technique using unobservable inputs, such as revenue and expenses forecasts, timing of proceeds, and discount rate.
-Based on reassessment of fair value as of March 31, 2016, the Company determined that there was no change to the Clouding IP earn out liability or the carrying value of the Clouding IP intangible assets.
+Clouding IP earn out liability was determined to be a Level 3 liability, which requires the remeasurement of fair value at each period end by using discounted cash flow analysis using unobservable inputs, such as revenue and expenses forecasts, timing of proceeds, and a discount rate.
+Based on the remeasurement of fair value as of June 30, 2016, the Company determined that the Clouding IP earn out liability was \$0 for current portion and \$3,147,054 for the long-term portion, which resulted in gain from change in fair value of \$169,172 and \$167,830 for three and six months ended June 30, 2016, respectively and a gain from exchange in fair value adjustment of \$2,304,301 for both the three and six months ended June 30, 2015.

-Under certain circumstances related to litigations in Germany, the Company is either required to or may decide to enter a bond with the courts.
-As of March 31, 2016 and December 31, 2015, the Company had outstanding bonds in the amount of \$1,443,457 and \$1,748,311, respectively.
-The Company adjusted the value as of March 31, 2016 of the bonds to reflect changes to the exchange rate between the Euro and the US Dollar.
+Under certain circumstances related to litigations in Germany, the Company is either required to or may decide to enter into a bond with the courts.
+As of June 30, 2016 and December 31, 2015, the Company had outstanding bonds in the amount of \$2,383,069 and \$1,748,311, respectively.
+The Company adjusted the value as of June 30, 2016 of the bonds to reflect changes to the exchange rate between the Euro and the US Dollar.